 Nick Morton (Tom Cruise) is an American soldier who finds time to steal precious artifacts when he’s stationed near ancient cities.
 When he and his companion Sergeant Chris Vail (Jake Johnson) find themselves in the midst of enemy gunfire, they call for help which means dropping a massive bomb on the city.
 This explosion unearths the Egyptian tomb of Princess Ahmanet (Sofia Boutella).
 Who committed an act so vile, her place in history had been virtually erased.

-With the aid of Jenny Halsey (Annabelle Wallis), an archaeologist, Nick and Chris explore the tomb, discovering it to be more of prison.
+With the aid of Jenny Halsey (Annabelle Wallis), an archaeologist, Nick and Chris explore the tomb, discovering it to be more of a prison.
 Ignoring the warnings of a curse, Nick naively aids in the freedom of Princess Ahmanet which sets off the curse, and will find him connected to her.
 As The Mummy reeks havoc on the city of London, Nick must find a way to stop her from unleashing a greater evil.

 The film marks the first installment in the reboot of the Universal Monsters, now being called the Dark Universe.
 Which will see several films in production over the next few years starring Johnny Depp as the Invisible Man, Javier Bardem as Frankenstein’s Monster and eventually portrayals of Dracula, Creature from the Black Lagoon, and more.
 However, this film wasn’t the best first impression for what these films will bring to theaters.